Author: Kristen Stockton, ACC

 - Stop starving yourself, your family, your team, your company, and society of the value you bring.

-- Start believing that you have enough time for what is strategic and purposeful.
+- believing that you have enough time for what is strategic and purposeful.

 - Start living and thriving in your career and making things happen.

-- Start acting on what is important, not merely urgent.
+- Start acting on what is essential, not merely urgent.

 About the Author:

-Kristen Stockton, ACC is Co-Founder and EVP and Executive Coach at JASKAP Consulting, LLC, Business Advisor and Senior Business Partner at Progression Partners, has over 25 years’ experience in Human Resources and Corporate Responsibility.
+Kristen Stockton, ACC is a Senior Business Partner and Executive Coach with Progression Partners, LLC and Co-Founder, EVP, and Executive Coach at JASKAP Consulting, LLC.
+Kristen has over 25 years’ experience in Human Resources and Corporate Responsibility.
+Connect with Kristen on LinkedIn.